mpantelidakis/annotator/README.md

 **If you missclick by accident, pick the correct class and click again**

+**Finally, if you open an already annotated image, the annotation will be reset, so keep track of your completed images**

 You can find the generated mask for your image inside data/train_labels